oddluck/limnoria-plugins/Jeopardy/README.md

 ```
 hint
 ```
-Repeat the current hint.
+Display the next hint.
+If max hints reached, repeat the latest hint.
 If game set for no hints, show blanked out answer.
-If timeout disabled reveal the next hint.

 ```
 skip